TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 ---
 layout: post
 title: Some catching up to do...
-(13/06/2020)
+(20/07/2020)
 ---

 I apologise, it's been a long time.
 A very, very long time.
 I last posted on the 11/04/2016, that's over four years ago!
 Thinking that makes me shudder slightly.
 In my defense, I've not been twiddling my thumbs this whole time.
 I've been involved in lots of brilliant things over the last few years and I can say confidently that I have spent the time well.
-Lets do a quick movie style montage to get you up to speed.
+Lets do a quick (okay not so quick) movie style montage to get you up to speed.

 <br/>